 We offer course assistance for those with autism, Asperger syndrome, dyslexia, mental health/personal care/health needs, physical disabilities and visual and hearing impairments.
 And our Transition Coordinator is responsible for putting support in place for students requiring in-class help.

-We host a range of qualifications with built-in support for young people with high needs at our Lewisham Way and Deptford Bridge campuses:
+We host a range of qualifications with built-in support for young people with high needs at Lewisham College:

 - Pathway to employment